Winner-AM1/semantic_html_refactor/README.md

 ## Summary
-I have refactored a website for "Horiseon Inc in this project."
-To make the website more accessible by I adding alt text.
-I understand that search engine optimisation is a vital part of the company, so I have even decided to add as much as semantic HTML elements as possible by removing the <div> in the previous code.
+I have refactored a website for "Horiseon Inc" in this project.
+I have factored in the alt text to make the website more accessible for all users.
+I understand that search engine optimisation s a vital part of the company, so I have even decided to add as many semantic HTML elements as possible by removing the <div> in the previous code.
 To stop a higher likelihood of having bugs, I have reduced the repeated CSS in the CSS files and ensured that HTML changes are followed through in the CSS.

 ## About Me
 I am working currently as a Healthcare Support Worker Apprentice in Birmingham.
 I have always loved computers, and it has been a fascination of mine for life; I